av-mae-uf/av1tenth-docs/docs/assistance/cheatsheet.rst

     git commit -m "Message regarding your changes"

-This will commit your changes and now they are ready for synchronisation to your remote repo.
+This will commit your changes and now they are ready for synchronization to your remote repo.
 That can be done with the following command.

 .. code-block:: bash